VikMorroHun/SkryimDowngrade/README.md

 ========================================
 Revert games to older versions via Steam DepotDownloader.

-### Can I run Downgrade Patcher while an account is already connected to Steam?
+### Can I run Skyrim Downgrade Utility while an account is already connected to Steam?
 Any connection to Steam will be closed if they share a LoginID.
 You can't specify a different LoginID with this program (although it is possible in DepotDownloader).

 ### Why doesn't my password containing special characters work?